omarabodief/friends/README.md

 # README

-""""this is a sample documentation """ application up and running.
+this is a sample documentation application up and running.

 *Ruby version : 2.7.2